Cloth diapering for beginners – what we learned in our first year. How to start, what it costs, what you need and what to do about the poop.

 Bulk your wash

-One thing I didn’t consider at first is that I needed to bulk my washer and not just wash cloth so that there was friction and agitation to get the diapers clean.
+One thing I didn’t consider at first is that I needed to bulk my washer and not just wash the diapers so that there was friction and agitation to get the diapers clean.
 How I do it is I do the prewash cycle with just dirty diapers and then for the main wash the diapers are mostly clean so I throw in small items like baby clothes or dish towels, etc. This also makes it so I constantly have clean baby clothes which is nice!

 Sun your stains